Synonyms: Atriplex denticulata, Atriplex flagellaris

 Common names: Australian saltbush; berry saltbush; creeping saltbush; scrambing berry saltbush

-Atriplex semibaccata (Australian saltbush) is a spreading, shrubby perennial (family Chenopodiaceae).
-It was introduced as a forage plant in the 1920’s.
-Since then, Australian saltbush has escaped cultivation and is now invasive in coastal grasslands and scrub, and the higher ground of salt marshes.Cal-IPC Rating: Moderate
+Atriplex semibaccata (Australian saltbush) is a low-statured, spreading, shrubby perennial (family Chenopodiaceae) that is native to Australia.
+It is distinguished by its small, grey-green leaves that are white on the underside and red, diamond-shaped fleshy fruits.
+Australian saltbush was introduced as a forage plant in the 1920’s.
+Since then, it has escaped cultivation and is now invasive in coastal grasslands, scrub habitat, and the higher ground of salt marshes, where it can form dense stands and displace native plants.
+Australian saltbush has become an alternate host plant for the pygmy blue butterfly since its introduction into North America.Cal-IPC Rating: Moderate?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.